You are here:

 Eliza McArdle has been at HCHCS since 2003.
 She received her doctorate in clinical psychology from the University of Massachusetts and completed her advanced training through Harvard Medical School and the Massachusetts Mental Health Institute.
 She has been working in college mental health settings since 1996, and has additionally worked with the homeless and chronically mentally ill population in Boston.
 Eliza's clinical and research interests include the treatment of self-injurious behavior, eating disorders, and depression.
 She has a special interest in identity development and has extensive experience working with the LGBTQ community.

-Reyn Stifler has practiced psychotherapy with young adults, adolescents, and children and families in a variety of environments including college mental health, community/home-based services, schools, and wilderness settings.
+Reyn has worked with young adults and adolescents in college mental health, community/home-based services, schools, and in the wilderness since 2007.
 She earned her M.S.W. from Smith College School for Social Work and her A.B. in English from Brown University.
-Reyn practices from a psychodynamic and relational framework while incorporating techniques such as Dialectical Behavior Therapy skills and mindfulness practices as they are useful to her clients.
-She has experience treating anxiety, depression, relational issues, trauma, and substance abuse in addition to a variety of other issues.
-She is especially interested in young adult identity development, intersectionality, and the power of wilderness to promote healing and wellness.
+Reyn practices from psychodynamic, attachment, and relational frameworks while incorporating techniques such as DBT and mindfulness as useful.
+She is experienced in working with those from marginalized identity groups and has a special interest in young adult identity development.
+Reyn has experience treating anxiety, depression, relational difficulties, trauma, and substance abuse in addition to a variety of other issues.